resi-labs-ai/resi/README.md

 **Miner Index**: A summary of how much and what types of data a Miner has.
 Specifically, it's a list of DataEntityBuckets.

+---
+## Attribution & Technical Foundation

+**Subnet 46 (RESI) is built upon the proven architecture of [Subnet 13: Data Universe](https://github.com/macrocosm-os/data-universe) by Macrocosmos.com.**

+We extend our sincere gratitude to the Macrocosmos team, particularly [Arrmlet](https://github.com/Arrmlet) and [ewekazoo](https://github.com/ewekazoo), for creating the robust, scalable data collection and validation framework that serves as our foundation.
+Their pioneering work on decentralized data collection, consensus mechanisms, and anti-gaming protections has enabled us to focus on real estate specialization rather than rebuilding core infrastructure.

+---
 ## Contact and Support
 Feel free to reach out for any questions or support in the [RESI Subnet Channel](https://discord.com/channels/799672011265015819/1397618038894759956) in the Official Bittensor Discord Server